 Affordable.
 Available in 21 vibrant colors.
 Much sturdier than the average PLA material.
 Bright glossy finish.
 Big spool.
 Will not tangle.
 Lasts a long time in storage.
 Will not clog printer head.

 Especially inexpensive.
 Arrives vacuum-sealed.
 Consistently smooth prints.
 Glossy finish.
 Easily fits most machines.
 Minimal stringing.
 Available in 20 color options.

 Offered in multiple sizes.
 Available in a variety of green, blue, and pink glow variants.
 Glows brightly when exposed to UV light.
 Works with most machines.
 Reliably smooth prints.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you have a 3D printer, you know it doesn’t use ink: it uses thin filaments on spools that are melted down and sprayed, layer by layer, to gradually build up a physical 3D item.

-Since 3D printer filaments aren’t all the same, you need to think about what you’re going to be printing before buying a spool of filament.
+Since 3D printer filaments aren’t all the same, you need to think about what you’re going to be printing before selecting a spool of filament.
 Decide what you’re going to use it for then get the filament that is best suited to that use.
 For instance: